openlumi/openlumi.github.io/README.md

 echo "0" > /sys/class/gpio/gpio70/value
 ```

 GPIO numbers.
-Contact numbers start from the lowest  on the photo and go up.
+Contact numbers start from the lowest and go up.
 DOWN and UP represents the type of pulling.
 Down to GND, UP - 3.3v

 | Num | PULL | GPIO |